The western end of Kanaha Beach is

 launching and landing is done below the campground area.
 At the downwind end

-of this stretch of sand, is Naish Beach aka Flash Beach, and is accessed via
+of this stretch of sand, is at "Naish" beach, and is accessed via

 the "Keyhole" parking area.
 The most western end of the zone there is a